 The Food: What’s Christmas without a Ham as the centrepiece of the table (and what’s better we can eat it all month long).
 After hours of tender-loving-basting, this showstopper should be served with a wine to match.
 If you’re looking for new ham glazing ideas to spice it up this year, Australian Gourmet Traveller has collected glazing secrets of from Australia's best Chefs.

-The Wine: When pairing a wine with ham its all about the glaze which most often has a sweet element to counteract the saltiness of the ham.
-Glazes tends to work well with medium weight wines with plenty of acidity and bold fruit.
-The Cygnet Shiraz from our Flagship range is often referred to as Christmas in a glass – steeped red and black berries and baking spices compliment the spice of the glaze.
+The Wine: When pairing a wine with ham it's all about the glaze which most often has a sweet element to counteract the saltiness of the ham.
+Glazes tend to work well with medium-weight wines with plenty of acidity and bold fruit.
+The Cygnet Shiraz from our Flagship range is often referred to as Christmas in a glass – steeped red and blackberries and baking spices complement the spice of the glaze.
 This highly rated shiraz shows just how elegant the variety can be.

 The Independence Malbec & New Year’s Eve Rib Eye

-The Food: Picture this, it’s New Year’s Eve, we’re finally seeing out 2020 and you’re celebrating with a delicious Rib Eye grilled over coals with an anchovy butter – a flavour bomb.
+The Food: Picture this, it’s New Year’s Eve, we’re finally seeing out 2021 and you’re celebrating with a delicious Rib Eye grilled over coals with an anchovy butter – a flavour bomb.
 You might even be sharing it with a few of your best mates.
 This New Year’s eve we might be checking out this delicious recipe from Australian Gourmet Traveller.

-The Wine: There’s nothing that suits a flame grilled protein like Malbec.
+The Wine: There’s nothing that suits a flame-grilled protein like Malbec.
 Best known these days from Argentina, it originated in Jacques’ native Bordeaux and he is the only winemaker to have introduced it to Kangaroo Island.
 The Independence 2015 is the first vintage in our Flagship range and it’s become one of our favourites.
-On the palate, it demonstrates the plush fruit, full-bodied structure and firm tannins that Malbec is known for, balanced by Jacques wine making craftsmanship to create a wine that is power and finesse in equal balance.
+On the palate, it demonstrates the plush fruit, full-bodied structure and firm tannins that Malbec is known for, balanced by Jacques winemaking craftsmanship to create a wine that is power and finesse in equal balance.

 The food: The day after Christmas is time to cog back and relax.
 Backyard BBQ, thongs and sandy feet.
 No need for a recipe here, whatever you’re having on the BBQ from steak to burgers to sausages, our Cab Sauv is a great all-rounder.